azu/power-doctest/packages/@power-doctest/tester/README.md

 # @power-doctest/javascript

-A power-doctest Runner using for JavaScript.
+A Test Runner for A power-doctest.

 ## Install